Are one or more of these ten limiting beliefs about health and healing affecting your ability to get well?

 Don't be too quick to gloss over one you think isn't part of your belief system.
 You might be surprised.
 If you know how to muscle test, ask if each statement is part of your belief system.

 This belief was considered fact until the study of epigenetics proved otherwise..
 Although genes may make you vulnerable to certain conditions, they do not destine you to a specific illness.
 Unless you are in the five percent of the population with a heritable disease (like sickle cell anemia and hemophilia), your lifestyle is a much higher predictor of risk than your genes.
 Making healthy choices will go far in keeping troublesome genes turned off.

 This limiting belief about health and healing may sound silly, but it is quite widespread.
 Your subconscious perceives change as a threat to your safety.
 It takes a lot of self awareness and honesty to ferret this programming out.
 You may have viable reasons to want to hold on to an illness or disability.
 You may get extra attention, disability checks, a ready excuse to say no, days off, fewer responsibilities - to name a few.

 Just like safety, limiting beliefs about health and your ability to get well have to do with feelings of deserving and being worthy.
 These beliefs are common and show up in a lot of ways.
 You may feel unworthy or undeserving of good relationships, enough money, love, health, happiness, etc..
 Perhaps you see your health condition as some kind of punishment or karma.

 Chances are, if you feel that way in one area of your life, it is spilling over into others.
-Guilt, shame, blame and low self esteem are indicators of this limiting belief.
+Guilt, shame, blame and low self esteem are indicators of this thought pattern.